peterjc/thapbi-pict/README.rst

 Citation
 --------

-If you use THAPBI PICT in your work, please cite this manuscript (currently only available as a preprint), and give details of the version and any non-default settings used in your methods:
+If you use THAPBI PICT in your work, please cite this manuscript (to appear in the journal *PeerJ* but currently only available as a preprint), and give details of the version and any non-default settings used in your methods:

     Cock *et al.* (2023) "THAPBI PICT - a fast, cautious, and accurate metabarcoding analysis pipeline" *bioRxiv*